 The cost of Xanax may be different if the individual purchases one of the less known brands.
 The majority of Xanax alternatives are available at pharmacies for a slightly lower cost without a lot of unnecessary additives.
 Brand alternatives for Xanax can be purchased for a lower cost online, but more unhealthy additives are generally included.

 It is possible to purchase Xanax online without a prescription, but the cost for the same amount will be a lot higher.
 Our key issue is it is impossible to determine what additional ingredients are in the drug.
 Many of these ingredients can be dangerous.
-Individuals without a prescription can also purchase dosages larger than one mg.
+Individuals without a prescription can also purchase dosages higher than 1 mg.
 High doses are often even more addictive.

 We do not recommend purchasing Xanax without a prescription because the drug is extremely addictive.
-The United States Food and Drug Administration or FDA has stated there are numerous online pharmacies operating illegally.
-These pharmacies sell Xanax without a prescription.
+The United States Food and Drug Administration or FDA has stated there are numerous online pharmacies operating illegally and sell Xanax without a prescription.
 We want everyone to understand this is an illegal and prosecutable offense, even if the individual is unaware of the law.

-The FDA offers different ways to determine if an online pharmacy is a rogue.
+The FDA offers different ways to determine if an online pharmacy is a reputable.
 This will help the individual avoid purchasing the drug without first obtaining a doctor’s prescription.

 A Xanax prescription can provide short-term relief for the symptoms of panic and anxiety disorders.
 This does not mean the drug is a permanent solution for the specific issue.
 Using Xanax on a regular basis is risky because the drug is an extremely addictive sedative.
 Once an individual starts using the drug, tolerance is often built quickly.
 This means the drug becomes useless even at a safe dosage.

 When the individual consumes the entire Xanax bar, the result can be hyperactive behavior, aggression and irritability.
-Additional symptoms can follow including:
+Additional symptoms include the following:

 • Low blood pressure